ominux/odin-ii/trunk/ODIN_II/ODIN_II/README.txt

 This library needs to be built for your platform.
 The Makefile for Odin will link the LIBVPR library located in:
 ../libvpr_5 or/and ../libvpr_6

+Note:
+- for WIN32 vs. NIX compilation you'll have to edit the ezxml.c files to "#define WIN32" or not.

 2. Odin II